Sarah Featon: Published work

+Despite largely being a product of a European world view, the illustration and text contained within The Art Album of New Zealand demonstrates an awareness of the connection between New Zealand plant life and Māori culture.
+Featon often placed the te reo Māori title for each plant ahead of the scientific name, with her husband and collaborator including information on the specimen's various uses in te ao Māori.

 A copy of the book was presented by the New Zealand Government to Queen Victoria in 1897 on the occasion of her diamond jubilee.
 That copy is now in the British Museum.